ACOD– Fourth Reign Over Opacities And Beyond

 Queensrÿche’s “return” with La Torre on the self-titled album saw them focus on the earliest of days of the band.
 Then on following releases they slowly started to expand their inspiration to later albums.

 It’s almost certain that Skid Row will do dip into those inspirations if they manage to keep the current line-up and that’s something to look forward to, but as for now The Gang’s All Here is Skid Row rejuvenated, edgy and fun as hell.
-It’s a pure hard rock record with massive heavy metal attitude and during its 38 minutes it boils it all down to that very core of rock music.
+It’s a pure hard rock record with massive heavy metal attitude, and during its 38 minutes it boils it all down to that very core of rock music.
 At the same time, it’s worth mentioning that the album is utterly well produced and packed with one strong song after another.

-As such it’s an album that only the irrationally stubborn Skid Row fans will dismiss and while that album title might stand out as cheeky, and kudos for that, even for those of us who have been following band since the very start, it does feel that – the gang’s all here.
+As such it’s an album that only the irrationally stubborn Skid Row fans will dismiss and while that album title might stand out as cheeky, and kudos for that, even for those of us who have been following the band since the very start, it does feel that – the gang’s all here.

 www.skidrow.com